 Another aspect of the Enlightenment involved the idolization of “objectivity.”
 The only things which are really true are those that can be maintained through objective analysis.
 We can see this clearly in the pretense of the media: the stated goal is to attempt to communicate the news as objectively as possible so as to allow the reader to make an appropriate conclusion based upon a sober and reasoned analysis of the information provided.
 Never mind that no one wants to read an objective news story and everyone has their biases because everyone has an already formed worldview; objectivity remains the goal.

-I’m sure you’ve heard the illustration of the man or tribe overseas in some distant location who has never been influenced by any denomination, and that if he/they were given a Bible in their language, they would practice, well, what we would practice.
-If such a circumstance were to take place, I grant they would not start the Catholic church, Lutheran church, or things of that sort, and they would see in the text and practice things like elders in a local congregation, baptism, etc., but may also give the holy kiss, meet in their huts or wherever they would live.
-It would be consistent with New Testament Christianity, just like (I believe) we seek to be consistent with New Testament Christianity, but in the end this story is impossible, because this tribesman / isolated man is a myth.
+The conceit of objectivity is exemplified in the oft-used illustration of the uncontacted Indigenous person who comes across a Bible and would thus begin to practice Christianity as we believe it ought to be practiced.
+If such a circumstance were to take place, it would be difficult to imagine how the would start the Catholic church, Lutheran church, or things of that sort; and indeed, they would see in the text and practice things like elders in a local congregation, baptism, etc., but may also give the holy kiss, meet in their huts or wherever they would live, and practice the faith in other ways that may not exactly imitate our practice.
+It would be consistent with New Testament Christianity, just as we seek to be consistent with New Testament Christianity; nevertheless, this story is impossible, because such an Indigenous person doing such a thing is purely mythological.
 No one is fully objective.
 Everyone, from the New Guinea tribesman to the Parisian to someone in the Deep South of America, has a worldview shaped and formed by their experiences and their environment.
 Every worldview is consistent with the Gospel in some ways; every worldview falls short in some ways.
 That’s why we must be rooted in Christ and challenge our most deep-seated assumptions with the Gospel (Colossians 2:1-10).

 And this is the challenge with how we view Gospel communication.
 We’d like to think the Gospel Preacher proclaims the Gospel and the Hearer understands exactly what is meant and comes to the exactly proper conclusion and makes the appropriate changes.
 That’s the ideal, and we all know what happens to the ideal in our creation.
 In fact, every step of this process is fraught with difficulty.